pyrddlgym-project/pyRDDLGym/docs/rddl.rst

 	<cpf>(?<value1>, ?<value2>) = Dirichlet[?<value1>]( alpha(_, ?<value2>) );

 provided the types of the required and given arguments in ``alpha`` match.
-These examples should be seen as "batched" sampling, where the parameter ``?<value2>`` NOT corresponding to the sampled dimension specifies a single sample in the "batch".
+These examples could be seen as "batched" sampling, where the parameter ``?<value2>`` not corresponding to the sampled dimension specifies a single sample in the "batch".

 In a similar way, new RDDL also provides a syntax for the Multinomial distribution with given trials ``trials`` and probabilities ``p``